TheMaverickProgrammer/Swoosh/README.md

 * Updating

 [Here is an example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/ExampleDemo/Swoosh/DemoActivities/aboutscene.h) of a simple About scene in your app.
 It shows text and has a button to click next for more info.
 The SFML logo rolls across the top just for visual effect.

+## Defining a View
+If you need to define a view for one activity without affecting another you use that Activity's `setView(sf::View view)` function.
+You can set once and forget!
+The controller will make sure everything looks right.

 # Writing Segues
 When writing transitions or action-dependant software, one of the worst things that can happen is to have a buggy action.